MP

 • Communicating directly with the school staff, principal, superintendent, or director of the special education cooperative.

-Beyond each school's principal, La Grange District 102 has two district-level administrators who serve as complaint managers: Traci Milledge, Director of Special Education milledgetr@dist102.k12.il.us , and David Holt, Director of Human Resources and Public Relations holtda@dist102.k12.il.us.
+Beyond each school's principal, La Grange District 102 has two district-level administrators who serve as complaint managers: Traci Milledge, Assistant Superintendent of Student Services, milledgetr@dist102.k12.il.us , and David Holt, Director of Human Resources and Public Relations holtda@dist102.k12.il.us.

 • Requesting an Individualized Education Program (IEP) meeting to discuss the issues with the IEP team.